-To flirt is to tantalize others with your attention and to tease them with possibility, and that means flirting can become anything between the beautiful play of initial interest, to foolish misleading of another, and even paving a path of sexual self-destruction.
+To flirt is to tantalize others with your attention and to tease them with possibility, and that means flirting can become anything between the beautiful play of initial interest, foolish misleading of another, or even paving a path of sexual self-destruction.
 Like all good gifts, we must flirt wisely.

 Blanket digital prohibitions are not the solution.
 In agreement with Samuel James, commanding married men and women to stop texting or Facebook-following or Instagram-liking each other is not a fix.
 We must learn to live and love among brothers and sisters, offline and online.
 This will magnify the heart issues for us to consider as we pursue purity before God.